Set up an event

 The Agenda tab

 The Agenda tab includes details about the schedule of sessions happening during your event.
-Here you can find, create, and edit each of the following for the current event:
+Here you can find, create, and edit each of the following options for the current event:

-- Allow registrants to create their own agenda: This setting is only available for events that don't have any passes set up; it's shown above the calendar when no passes are defined, but is hidden when passes are defined.
+- Allow registrants to create their own agenda: This setting is only available for events that don't have any passes set up.
+It's shown above the calendar when no passes are defined, but is hidden when passes are defined.
 It affects the way checkout works on the event website as follows:

 - When this is set to Yes, the website offers session-level registration.
 When a registrant selects Register now, the event website shows a list of all of the available sessions, and the registrant can add one, some, or all of them as needed.